Wimbledon tennis screening in Brown Hart Gardens, Mayfair

 Advertising

-With a jug of Pimms in one hand and a punnet of strawberries in the other, you’ll hardly know the difference.
+And you won’t be missing out on any of the Wimbledon staples at these screenings either, with jugs of Pimms and punnets of strawberries available at nearly every location, you’ll hardly notice the difference from Murray Mount.
 Even better – most watch parties won’t cost you a single penny.
 So, pack your picnic blanket, fill your flask and pull up a pew at a summery screening near you.

 RECOMMENDED: Our full guide to Wimbledon 2026.